Tullverket

 Release 3 of the import control system (ICS2) for transport by sea, road and rail.

-The release 3 of the import control system (ICS2) will be introduced in 3 steps: Carriers (sea) 3 June – 4 December 2024, House filers (sea) 4 December – 1 April 2025, Road and rail 1 April – 1 September 2025.
+Release 3 of the import control system (ICS2) will be introduced in 3 steps: Carriers (sea) 3 June – 4 December 2024, House filers (sea) 4 December – 1 April 2025, Road and rail 1 April – 1 September 2025.

 Traffic from Norway and Switzerland will still be exempt from the requirement to file a presentation notification or summary declaration, as Norway and Switzerland are part of the Security Zone.

-Presentation notification for goods transported by other modes of transportation than air
+Presentation notification for goods transported by modes of transportation other than air

 For road transport, it will be possible to digitally present goods at customs offices from 1 March 2024.
 It will also be possible to submit a digital I2 message.
 However, during a transition period the practical procedure will consist of the driver submitting a manual presentation in the form of the single administrative document (SAD) on paper, which fulfils the data requirements for presentation notification of goods.